RamblingCookieMonster/RamblingCookieMonster.github.io/_posts/2015-03-29-PSExcel-Intro.md

 Chances are you have worked with Excel through COM.
 Why wouldn't we just write a module using this?

-Ignoring the dependency on an installed copy of Microsoft Excel, it turns out, this isn't supported if you want to use it in an automated solution.
+Ignoring the dependency on an installed copy of Microsoft Excel, it turns out this isn't supported if you want to use it in an automated solution.
 You might even run into situations where it won't run, even with a variety of tweaks.

 [Straight from Microsoft](https://support.microsoft.com/en-us/kb/257757):